bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 ### Putting it all together

-First we specify in `app1` that the `remoteEntry.js`-file is from a remote host.
+First, we specify in `app1` that the `remoteEntry.js`-file is from a remote host.
 This is done by including a script in the `index.html`:

 ```html
 <!-- app1/src/index.html -->